Brunno-DaSilva/restapi-design-notes/README.md

 - 2020

 **Do you really need a web API?**
-    - Are you bilding a website?
+    - Are you building a website?
     - Are you building a SPA?
     - Are you building a mobile app?
-    -If not, wht are you doing it?
+    - If not, why are you doing it?

-### How does HTTP work?**
+### How does HTTP work?

 - **Client** ➡️ makes a request to the ➡️ **Server**